Zero Dark Thirty: Titles

 The film's working title was For God and Country.
 The title Zero Dark Thirty was officially confirmed at the end of the film's teaser trailer.
-Bigelow has explained that "it's a military term for 30 minutes after midnight, and it refers also to the darkness and secrecy that cloaked the entire decade-long mission."
+Bigelow has explained that "it's a military term for early morning before dawn, and it refers also to the darkness and secrecy that cloaked the entire decade-long mission."

 Writing

-Bigelow and Boal had initially worked on and finished a screenplay centered on the December 2001 Battle of Tora Bora, and the long, unsuccessful efforts to find Osama bin Laden in the region.
+Kathryn Bigelow and Mark Boal had initially worked on and finished a screenplay centered on the December 2001 Battle of Tora Bora, and the long, unsuccessful efforts to find Osama bin Laden in the region.
 The two were about to begin filming when news broke that bin Laden had been killed.

 They immediately shelved the film they had been working on and redirected their focus, essentially starting from scratch.
 "But a lot of the homework I'd done for the first script and a lot of the contacts I made, carried over," Boal remarked during an interview with Entertainment Weekly.
 He added, "The years I had spent talking to military and intelligence operators involved in counter-terrorism was helpful in both projects.
 Some of the sourcing I had developed long, long ago continued to be helpful for this version."

 Along with painstakingly recreating the historic night-vision raid on the Abbottabad compound, the script and the film stress the little-reported role of the tenacious young female CIA officer who tracked down Osama bin Laden.
 Screenwriter Boal said that while researching for the film, "I heard through the grapevine that women played a big role in the CIA in general and in this team.
 I heard that a woman was there on the night of the raid as one of the CIA's liaison officers on the ground – and that was the start of it."
 He then turned up stories about a young case officer who was recruited out of college, who had spent her entire career chasing bin Laden.
 Maya's tough-minded, monomaniacal persona, Boal said, is "based on a real person, but she also represents the work of a lot of other women."
 In December 2014 Jane Mayer of The New Yorker wrote that "Maya" was modeled in part after CIA officer Alfreda Frances Bikowsky.